The Fastest way to Push a Man Away

 And you really want to avoid doing this with a good man (who may be easy to take for granted).

-It just makes you look like a low quality mate, who’d rather sit there complaining rather than being active and doing something about it or, – even better, (alternatively) try to influence a man from a place of poise, pride and confidence.
+It just makes you look like a low quality mate, who’d rather sit there complaining rather than being active and doing something about it.

 I want to leave you with a statistic.
-For those who think making a man wrong is ok because he ‘deserves’ it:
+For those who think making a man wrong is OK because he ‘deserves’ it:

 A study was once done on smokers.
 70% of smokers, when they have been told they will DIE if they continue smoking, still continue to smoke.
-That’s 70% of smokers who have been told they’ll die if they continue smoking.

 Human beings respond a lot more to positive reinforcement and loving rewards than negative reinforcement or blame.

 Hint: an example: instead of withdrawing or saying nasty things to him when he turns up late, try being happy when he’s actually there with you.
+Here’s how you can deal with men pulling away in a high value way.

 So, what do you choose?
 Love and passion?
 Or blaming?